 How to Rebuild Mailboxes in Mac Mail

-The rebuilding of a particular mailbox in Mac Mail will delete all the messages and its related information from the inbox and then re-download them from the servers of the Mac Mail.
+The rebuilding of a particular mailbox in Mac Mail will delete all the messages and their related information from the inbox and then re-download them from the servers of the Mac Mail.
 To perform the task, follow these steps.

 - Double click on the Mac Mail icon on your screen to open it.